 Hankook Support Transaid

 Hankook Tyres’ commitment to building partnerships in sport has in turn strengthened its relationship with Transaid.
-By donating money-can’t-buy prizes to Transaid’s prize appeal, Hankook has raised an incredible amount towards Transaid’s programmes, helping to make a real impact on lives in sub-Saharan Africa.
+In years gone by, donating money-can’t-buy prizes to Transaid’s prize appeal, Hankook has raised an incredible amount towards Transaid’s programmes, helping to make a real impact on lives in sub-Saharan Africa.

 Hankook Tyre UK and Transaid